• Play the sound file

 I must say, though, I constantly marvel at how little self-awareness people have when their faith is rather obviously just a thin coat of paint covering crudely biological attitudes and resentments with no spiritual content whatever.
 Don't those people know how phony they sound?

-End quote.
 So this divine is a very big player in the nation's religious life.
 What does he have to say to us poor sinners?
 More quotes from the Daily Caller story.
+Quote:

 Wow, that's pretty darned original!
 I never heard anything like that before.
 Quote: